 Help OPAL scientists with valuable research, learn new skills, have fun

-OPAL is running surveys across England to learn more about the state of our environment, and we’d like everyone to get involved.
+OPAL is running surveys across the UK to learn more about the state of our environment, and we’d like everyone to get involved.

-The surveys explore the health of our soils, the quality of our air and water, the distribution of invertebrates, the importance of hedges, and the ways in which we affect our climate.
+The surveys explore the health of our soils and trees, the quality of our air and water, the distribution of invertebrates, the importance of hedges, and the ways in which we affect our climate.

 We'll provide easy-to-follow survey instructions and all the support you'll need.

-Your contribution will be important in helping scientists build up a picture of England's natural environment.
+Your contribution will be important in helping scientists build up a picture of the UK's natural environment.